juju/docs/src/en/reference-release-notes.md

   #####  Charms can declare minimum Juju version

   There is a new (optional) top level field in the metadata.yaml file called min-juju-version.
 If supplied, this value specifies the minimum version of a Juju server with which the charm is compatible.

   Note that, at this time, Juju 1.25.x does *not* recognize this field, so charms using this field will not be accepted by 1.25 environments.

   ##### Expansion of the upgrade-charm hook

   Whenever a charm or any of its required resources are updated, the 'upgrade-charm' hook will fire.
 A resource is updated whenever a new copy is uploaded to the charm store or controller.

   ##### resource-get

   Use 'resource-get' while a hook is running to get the local path to the file for the identified resource.
 This file is an fs-local copy, unique to the unit for which the hook is running.
   It is downloaded from the controller, if necessary.

   #### application-version-set

   Charm authors may trigger this command from any hook to output what version of the application is running.
 This could be a package version, for instance postgres version 9.5.
 It could also be a build number or version control revision identifier, for instance git sha 6fb7ba68.
-The version details will then be displayed in "juju status" output with the application details.
+The version details will then be displayed in `juju status` output with the application details.

   Example (within a charm hook):